Code of conduct

 When we disagree, try to understand why.
 Disagreements, both social and technical, happen all the time and Ruby is no exception.
 It is important that we resolve disagreements and differing views constructively.
 Remember that we’re different.
 The strength of Ruby comes from its varied community, people from a wide range of backgrounds.
 Different people have different perspectives on issues.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that it is human to err and blaming each other doesn’t get us anywhere, rather offer to help resolving issues and to help learn from mistakes.

 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.
 The organizers and volunteers will be introduced at the beginning of the event.

-Ruby for Good organizers will be happy to help participants contact GMU police or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
-We value your attendance.
+Ruby for Good organizers will be happy to help participants contact Georgetown police or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
+We value you and your attendance.

 We’re people trying to make the world better.